-Continued uncertainty coupled with the lack of suitable, available space in some markets has resulted in a slowdown in distribution warehouse and logistics take-up.
-Data from CBRE suggests take-up in Europe fell 11% q-o-q in Q4 2023, to 5.5 million sq m (NB: only includes Belgium, Czech Republic, France, Germany, Hungary, Italy, Netherlands, Poland, Spain and the UK).
-Nonetheless, occupier markets remain relatively active - whilst take-up in 2023, at 22.5 million sq m, was 26% down on 2022, it was still well above the 10-year pre-pandemic annual average.
-However, only Belgium and Italy experienced an increase in take-up in 2023 in comparison to 2022.
+Low economic growth and continued uncertainty, coupled with the lack of suitable, available space in some markets, has resulted in a slowdown in European distribution warehouse and logistics take-up.
+Nonetheless, occupier markets remain relatively active - whilst take-up in Europe in 2024 was 7% down on 2023, it was 6% above the 5-year pre-pandemic annual average.